-Providing professional, mentor-guided workshops, performances & recordings for composers with limited access
+Pathways: Providing professional, mentor-guided workshops, performances & recordings for composers with limited access

 THE PROGRAM

-PATHWAYS is a new program for California residents which hopes to address inequities that many composers face in obtaining high-quality, professional recordings of their works, which are essential for the development of their careers.
+PATHWAYS is a program for California residents which aims to address inequities that many composers face in obtaining high-quality, professional recordings of their works, which are essential for the development of their careers.
 High-quality work samples form the centerpiece of all applications for grants, residencies and other opportunities.
 Obtaining such recordings can be very difficult if a composer has limited access to professional performers.

 Composers from underserved backgrounds are especially encouraged to apply.
-Applicants must be no older than 24 years by July 1, 2024.
+Applicants must be no older than 24 years by July 1, 2026.

-WHAT WE PROVIDE
+WHAt WE PROVIDE

-WHAT YOU PROVIDE
+WHAT you PROVIDE

 meet the mentor composers